kon-ham/team_treehouse_sql_exercises/sql_exercises.md

     The price is in USD.
 Write a query that returns the product name and price in Pounds Sterling (GBP).
 The current exchange rate is 1.4 USD to every 1 GBP.
 Alias the calculated price to price_gbp.
 Round to two decimal places.

         `SELECT name, ROUND(price / 1.4, 2) AS price_gbp FROM products;`

+- In an ecommerce database there's an orders table with the columns id, product_id, user_id, address_id, ordered_on, status and cost.

+    Count the total number of orders that were ordered today and have the status of 'shipped'.
+Alias it to shipped_today.

+        `SELECT COUNT(*) AS shipped_today FROM orders WHERE status = 'shipped' AND ordered_on = DATE("now");`